Should Men Take a Prenatal Vitamin?

+Almost every pregnant woman is advised to take a prenatal supplement for many reasons.
+But do guys take prenatal vitamins as well?
 We asked four healthcare providers—a reproductive endocrinologist, a urologist, a registered dietitian, and a naturopathic doctor—whether men should take a prenatal vitamin when trying to conceive.
-Read below for their advice!
+Here's what they had to say.

 We asked fourhealthcare providers whether or not men should take a prenatal vitamin when trying to conceive.
 Here's what they had to say:

 2.Lauren Manaker, MS, RDN, LD, CLEC

 “Men should take a prenatal vitamin during the preconception period regardless of whether they have a known fertility challenge.
-Certain nutrients like selenium and Coenzyme Q10 may help support fertility goals, and quantities needed to play a role can be challenging to consume via diet alone.
+Certain nutrients like selenium and CoQ10 may help support male fertility goals, and quantities needed to play a role can be challenging to consume via diet alone.
 The challenge is to make sure that quantities are provided in amounts that may actually play a role in the body and not just added for marketing purposes.

 A man's nutrition status may also play a role in pregnancy outcomes.
 For example, data suggests that adequate intake of a man's folate intake before conception may result in a longer pregnancy for couples who underwent IVF.”

 Reproductive Endocrinology and Infertility Fellow at UCSF Center for Reproductive Health

 “For the average man, there is no data linking supplements with improved fertility.
 Some studies show a benefit on outcomes and miscarriage rates for men in couples with infertility, but the quality of the studies is very poor.
 So what should men take to improvetheir fertility?
 Good care of themselves: don’t smoke, drink less, and exercise more.”